 With this in mind, our Government has recently approved National Policy on Electronics (NPE).
 Some objectives of the NPE in order to achieve a turnover of about USD 400 Billion by 2020 are:-

-‘Electronic Manufacturing’ journey so far.
+‘Electronic Manufacturing’ journey so far

 It was 2014 when Narendra Modi Ji announced ‘Make In India’ initiative and since then electronic manufacturing has started booming in India.
 Here are few highlights:-

-Top’Electronic Manufacturers’ who pledged their FDI to India.
+Top’Electronic Manufacturers’ who pledged their FDI to India

 - Foxconn, the world’s largest contract electronics manufacturer, which is based in Taiwan, has pledged investment worth $5 billion set up R&D and electronic manufacturing facilities in India within the next five years.
 Foxconn will create over one million jobs opportunities in India.

 - Huawei opened an R&D center in Bengaluru with an investment of US$170 million.
 It is also setting up a telecom hardware manufacturing plant in Chennai, which has been approved by the central government.
-More than 90% jobs created by Huawei will go to Indians.
+More than 90% of jobs created by Huawei will go to Indians.

 - Xiaomi began initial talks with the Andhra Pradesh government to begin manufacturing smartphones at a Foxconn-run facility in Sri City.
 In early August 2015, the company announced that the first manufacturing unit was operational within seven months after it was conceived.
 And in 2016 Xiaomi plans it’s second manufacturing plant in India & now the third manufacturing plant.
 A total of 20000 skilled jobs will be created by Xiaomi.